West Yellowstone is often called the “Snowmobiling Capital of the World,” and this 3-Day Guide will help you plan your unforgettable trip.

 A rental car is not really needed

 Car rental companies are available at both airports, or from Bozeman you can hire a shuttle company called, Karst Stage, to take you round-trip to/from the airport.
 If you’re staying right in the town of West Yellowstone, this might be a great option.
 That’s because once you get your snowmobile rental, that is what you’ll use to get around town!
 You’ll see snowmobiles all lined up in the parking spots outside of bars, restaurants, stores, etc. Lots of places are within walking distance too in the town.
-So, really, a car rental is not necessarily needed.
+So, really, a car rental is not necessarily needed – unless there is not enough snow to cover the streets.

 The West Yellowstone snowmobiling rental season runs from about mid-December to mid-March.